 This course will cover topics and skills that are necessary for the successful management of today's complex information technology projects.
 Scheduling, cost control, and scope management will each receive extensive coverage.
 In addition, team building, risk management, and procurement activities will also be covered.
-Prerequisites: MGT 204 and either CSI 120 or CSI 130.
-As needed.
+Prerequisites: MGT 204 and either CSI 120 or CSI 132.